 - Set permissions for collaborative working

-To hide the workspaces menu and expand the notebook, use the red arrow icon at the top of the sidebar.
+To hide the workspaces menu and expand the notebook, use the green arrow icon at the top of the sidebar.

 Users that have access to a workspace use the Git extension to publish work to the workspace.
 Other users will then need to retrieve these changes to view them.